Church of St. Apollinaire, Prague: History

-The original chapter of St. Apollinaire consisted of a provost and eight canons.
+The original chapter of St Apollinaire consisted of a provost and eight canons.
 The chapter house was connected to the church by its entry straight to the platform on the east side of the church.
 Around 1419 the chapter left the church, except for one canon, Peter of Kromeriz, who joined the Hussites.
-It could be one of the reasons why the church stayed undamaged during the Hussitism movement.
+It could be one of the reasons why the church stayed undamaged during the Hussite movement.
 There was a church school between years 1414–1418.

 One of the Hussite military groups from eastern Bohemia, the so-called Orebits, who occupied Vysehrad, used the monastery as their base in 1420.
-After that the church was used by Ultraquists.
+After that the church was used by Utraquists.

-The members of the chapter of St. Vitus did not use the church and church services stagnated, so in 1498 the king Vladislaus II of Hungary ruled that the chapter of St. Apollinaire had to sustain paid replacements for churchmen.
+The members of the chapter of St Vitus did not use the church and church services stagnated, so in 1498 the king Vladislaus II of Hungary ruled that the chapter of St Apollinaire had to sustain paid replacements for churchmen.
 Those replacements had to administer parishes.

-The king confirmed the connection of the chapters of St. Vitus and St. Apollinaire in 1503.
+The king confirmed the connection of the chapters of St Vitus and St Apollinaire in 1503.

 Rudolf II devolved the church and its property to New Town for 1000 Meissen kops and for the promise of upkeep of the building and church services in 1599.
 New Town used and maintained premises up to 1628.
-During that time it assured the restoration of the presbytery and a new bell was made.
-After that the emperor Ferdinand II ruled to return the church to the St. Vitus Catholic chapter in 1628.

-The church was damaged by a strong gale which destroyed the glazing of the windows and knocked down the tower which lead to damaging of roof frames in the late 1670.
+During that time, it assured the restoration of the presbytery, and a new bell was made.
+After that the emperor Ferdinand II ruled to return the church to the St Vitus Catholic chapter in 1628.
+The church was damaged by a strong gale which destroyed the glazing of the windows and knocked down the tower, damaging the roof frames, in the late 1670.
 The church was reconstructed during next year by dean Jan Frantisek from Talmberk, but in the baroque style.

 New baroque style tower with cupola and new baroque interior was most probably created by Daniel Rynd.
 The former dean of the church established a new altar of Staroboleslav's Mother of God in nave in 1671.
 In 1689 the interior of the church was damaged by the Protestants and in 1747 the west window and the portal below were walled up on the occasion of building a new adjacent house.
 In 1757 the church was occupied by the Prussian army which had established a temporary weapon workroom there.
 During the struggle for the church plastering and masonry were damaged.
 Restoration of especially interiors followed.